liaochunyang/liaochunyang.github.io/_pages/about.md

 About Me
 =====
-I am a fourth-year graduate student in the <a href="https://www.math.tamu.edu" target="_blank">Department of Mathematics</a> at Texas A&M University, working under the supervision of <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Dr.Simon Foucart</a>.
+I am a fifth-year graduate student in the <a href="https://www.math.tamu.edu" target="_blank">Department of Mathematics</a> at Texas A&M University, working under the supervision of <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Dr.Simon Foucart</a>.

-My research interests are mathematical data science, approximation theory, optimization, (deep) learning theory and in particular their intersections.
-Currently, I am working on optimal recovery, which is a subfield of Approximation Theory.
+My research interests are Mathematical Data Science, Approximation Theory, Optimization, (Deep) Learning Theory and in particular their intersections.
+Currently, I am working on Optimal Recovery, which is a subfield of Approximation Theory.
+Please see my [research page](research.md) for more details.

+I intend to graduate in May 2023.
+Now, I am in the job market for a postdoctoral position.
+Here is my [research statement](https://github.com/liaochunyang/liaochunyang.github.io/blob/gh-pages/files/Research_Statement.pdf).

 You can find my completed CV <a href="https://github.com/liaochunyang/liaochunyang.github.io/blob/gh-pages/cv.pdf" target="_blank">here</a>.